 If you have diabetes or kidney disease, you may not be able to take losartan if you are also taking a blood pressure medication that contains aliskiren (Amturnide, Tekturna, Tekamlo, or Valturna).

 To make sure losartan is safe for you, tell your doctor if you have:

 - congestive heart failure;

 - an electrolyte imbalance (such as low levels of potassium in your blood); or

 - if you are dehydrated.

-FDA pregnancy category D. Do not use losartan if you are pregnant.
-It could harm the unborn baby.
-Stop using this medication and tell your doctor right away if you become pregnant.
+FDA pregnancy category D. Do not use if you are pregnant.
+Stop using and tell your doctor right away if you become pregnant.
 Losartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+Use effective birth control.

 It is not known whether losartan passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while using this medicine.

 How should I take losartan (Cozaar)?